 > Check current prices and book your stay at BW Goldener Adler.

 This Innsbruck accommodation is also a centrally-located, four star property.
 Located by the river, it’s perfect for anyone who wants to discover the historic Old Town district.

 The hotel is more modern in style, so it suits those seeking a more contemporary property in the Austrian city.

 Hotel Innsbruck offers a range of air-conditioned accommodation, including a selection of single, double, triple and family rooms.
 All have flatscreen TVs.

 The spa at the hotel is a key feature and includes an adults-only naturist zone.
 A large heated swimming pool, a range of saunas and a sunny terrace make this a relaxing place to stay in the heart of the city.

-I hope this list of things to do in Innsbruck has helped you plan your visit.
-Innsbruck is a beautiful city in a picturesque location and should definitely be included in your Austrian holiday itinerary.
+I hope this list of Innsbruck sightseeing and tourist attractions has helped you plan your visit.
+This beautiful city, with its picturesque location, should definitely be included in your Austrian holiday itinerary.